Vaccine Ingredients

 Aspartame

 Once again: FAIL.
 Completely untrue.
 Although any search of the web would have you believe otherwise: The phrase "aspartame in vaccines" is all over Google.
 So what are these vaccines?
 I searched the CDC's database of vaccines; nothing.
 I searched the database of additives; still nothing.
-I only found only antivax article that mentioned specifically which vaccine aspartame is in, and it claimed only one: The typhoid vaccine Typhim Vi.
+I only found one antivax article that mentioned specifically which vaccine aspartame is in, and it claimed only one: The typhoid vaccine Typhim Vi.
 But it's not true.
 The additives in Typhim Vi are publicly available and aspartame is not on the list.
 This is when the antivaxxers are at their worst, when they simply make up lies.
 This is not constructive for any purpose.

 Aborted Fetal Tissue